Choosing Clothes and Keeping Them Organized

-Your child will have an easier time getting dressed and looking put together if her clothes are arranged in an organized and consistent way.
+Your child will have an easier time getting dressed and looking put together if their clothes are arranged in an organized and consistent way.

-You might begin by working with her to devise ways that she can keep her clothes in order.
+You might begin by working with your child to devise ways that they can keep their clothes in order.

 - Put only one or two kinds of clothing in each drawer, such as socks and underwear in one drawer, t-shirts and sweaters in another drawer, and jeans in a third drawer.

 - Use shoe boxes or buy dividers to separate different articles of clothing in a drawer.

 - Assign a place for each type of clothing in her closet; for example, hang pants on the far left side of the closet with skirts next to them then shirts and blouses.

 - Use small baskets or boxes to help keep items such as hair clips and jewelry organized.

 - A tray is handy for keeping bottles of hand lotion, moisturizer, nail polish, and other small bottles or jars all in one place on the top of her dresser.

 As your child takes on more responsibility for picking out the clothes she wants to wear each day, help to develop a system to identify clothes and make sure they match.
 Clothing systems can make use of just about anything that is simple, inexpensive, and easy to remember.
 Here are some suggestions that may help.